BlueBrain/Brayns/doc/UserGuide.md

 ## Head light

-The ```--head-light``` command line argument aligns the light direction to the one of the camera.
-A value of 1 activate the feature, 0 deactivates it.
+The ```--no-head-light``` command line argument deactivates the light in direction of the camera.

 ```
-braynsViewer --head-light 1
+braynsViewer --no-head-light
 ```